-There are some great benefits to usage-based insurance, especially if you seldom drive your car and practise safe driving habits.
+There are some great benefits to usage-based insurance, especially if you seldom drive your car and practice safe driving habits.
 You could stand to save a significant amount of money on your car insurance.

 How Much Does Usage-Based Insurance Cost?